randoop/grt-testing/scripts/mutation-prerequisites.md

    make -C scripts
    ```

-2. Use the latest version of Randoop.
+2. If using Randoop, use the latest version.
+Feel free to skip this step if using EvoSuite.

    ```
    make -C scripts randoop-from-source